Why Small Business Saturday® Is a Great Opportunity

-Last year, an estimated 43% of Americans (108 million consumers) reported shopping or dining at local, independently-owned businesses on Small Business Saturday.1 More so, an average of two-thirds of every dollar spent on small businesses in the U.S. stays in the local community.2 If you’re a local business owner, participating in this event is your chance to shine.
+Last year, an estimated 108 million consumers reported shopping or dining at local, independently-owned businesses on Small Business Saturday.1 More so, an average of two-thirds of every dollar spent on small businesses in the U.S. stays in the local community.2 If you’re a local business owner, participating in this event is your chance to shine.

 American Express launched Small Business Saturday on November 27, 2010.
 The day continues to be celebrated each year on the Saturday after Thanksgiving and encourages consumers to support their local small businesses during one of the busiest shopping weekends of the year.

 Since 2010, Small Business Saturday has become a shopping tradition in many communities, with more than 3.4 million Facebook likes to support small business owners by shopping local.

 Shop Small Benefits